-Students will live in furnished apartments in the Pangrati area of Athens, about 10 minutes away from the CYA center.
-The neighborhood is central and close to sites, monuments and museums as well as grocery stores, cafes, restaurants, bakeries, bakeries, banks and a weekly farmers market.
+The apartment neighborhood is central and close to sites, monuments and museums as well as grocery stores, cafes, restaurants, bakeries, bakeries, banks and a weekly farmers market.

 There are generally no more than a few CYA apartments within a given building.
 The advantage of these accommodations over typical student dormitories is that students have a greater opportunity to interact with their Greek neighbors and generally live like Athenians do.

 A typical apartment houses three to six students and includes a common area, a kitchen (stocked with tableware and basic cooking equipment), bathroom and balcony.
 Students are typically placed in a double room, so they have one roommate.
 However, single rooms are available upon request.
-Apartments are simply but fully furnished, with air-conditioned bedrooms and WiFi Internet access.
+Apartments are simple, but fully furnished, with air-conditioned bedrooms and WiFi Internet access.
 Although each student receives space to store clothing and personal belongings, storage is limited and students are advised not to over-pack.
 CYA provides a pillow, two blankets and a bedspread for each student.
 Semester and full-year students must bring towels, sheets and pillowcases.
 Beds are standard twin size.